Deceased Estate Lawyers

 Prepare your Application

 Prepare your Application for Probate or Administration.
-These documents are to be filed online with the Supreme Court of Victoria and include your Affidavit in support of the Application.
+Your Application is filed online with the Supreme Court of Victoria.
 These documents must comply with the legal requirements of the Court and you should seek legal advice if you are unfamiliar with the rules.

 File at the Supreme Court